 Duo tell of regrets over Sachsgate

-Russell Brand and Jonathan Ross have told of their regret and embarrassment about sparking the Sachsgate scandal, as they discussed the incident together on TV for the first time.
+Russell Brand and Jonathan Ross have told of their regret and embarrassment about sparking the Sachsgate scandal which engulfed the BBC, as they discussed the incident together on TV for the first time.

-The pair reflected on their behaviour and told how it brought them close as friends, as Russell appeared on an edition of The Jonathan Ross Show to be screened on ITV on Saturday.
+The pair reflected on their behaviour and told how it brought them close as friends, as Brand appeared on an edition of The Jonathan Ross Show to be screened on ITV on Saturday.

 They caused a furore in 2008 when they left smutty messages on veteran actor Andrews Sachs's answerphone during a pre-recorded Radio 2 show.
-It led to the departure of the station controller and both the stars left the BBC as a result of the fallout.
+It led to the departure of the station controller and both Brand and Ross left the BBC as a result of the fallout.

 "I consider myself quite a polite person, right, but sometimes you get excited when you're doing a joke.
 You know when David Attenborough, he was saying when the camera men are filming an animal and they sort of think 'this is brilliant' and they forget it's actual reality - I sometimes think like that with comedy.

 "I'm doing the joke, and I think 'this is brilliant, this is brilliant' and then you sort of realise, 'oh that's reality with real consequences'.
 I went 'oh it's only a joke' - I didn't realise that we were part of the frequency of reality."

 Brand is launching a Comic Relief concert to be staged at Wembley Arena on March 6, featuring a line-up of friends which he has helped to assemble such as Noel Gallagher, Kasabian and Eddie Izzard.
 Brand will host the show, called Give It Up For Comic Relief, to raise money and awareness for people with drug and alcohol problems.